kavya-jain/resilence4j-demo/README.md

 Define at what rate the requests are served.
 The project defines a RateLimiterConfig which allows 2 calls every second.
 After these, every call will wait for 100 miliseconds before getting timed out

 # Retry
 Define the retry mechanism for any service.
 The project defines a RetryConfig which retries when it encounters `HttpServerErrorException.class`.
 Max 5 retry attempts can be made and every attempt has a wait duration of 2 seconds.
-We can also configure the exceptions on which retry is to be ignored, or the result on which retryu is to be attempted.
+We can also configure the exceptions on which retry is to be ignored, or the result on which retry is to be attempted.